Calcium During Breastfeeding – Importance and Requirement

 2. Improves Oral Health

 It is important for nursing mothers to take calcium since a lack of it may take a toll on the dental and oral health of breastfeeding mothers.
-Deficiency of the mineral in nursing mothers may cause periodontal diseases which can further cause the destruction of the gums, alveolar bone and the outer layer of the tooth root.
+Deficiency of the mineral in nursing mothers may cause periodontal diseases, which can further destroy the gums, alveolar bone, and outer layer of the tooth root.

 Can You Use Calcium Supplements While Breastfeeding?

-You should take calcium supplements only after consulting a doctor.
+Calcium supplements for nursing mothers should be taken only after consulting a doctor.
 If the doctor feels that your diet does not have much of calcium and that you need a supplement to make your body receive an adequate amount of calcium, you may take a specific one as advised and prescribed by the doctor.
 But it can cause allergic reactions and other health conditions when taken in excess.

 Which Calcium Supplements Can Be Used When Breastfeeding?